-Wharton School Announces Establishment of Partnership for Globalization with Sovereign Bank and Santander Universities
+Wharton Partnership with Sovereign Bank, Santander Universities

 Philadelphia, PA, Oct.
 6, 2010—The Wharton School of the University of Pennsylvania is pleased to announce the establishment of a Partnership for Globalization with Sovereign Bank, part of Banco Santander.
 The Partnership will support two initiatives at the Wharton School and the Lauder Institute, enhancing teaching and research on the economic, technological, political and social aspects of globalization and the teaching of business languages.
 This collaboration will be channeled through Santander Universities, a Global Division at Banco Santander committed to higher education.

 Through this collaboration, the Lauder Institute will launch the TrendLab on Globalization, which will provide an in-depth analysis of globalizing trends on an annual basis and develop tools and methodologies to cope with them.
 Central to this three-year project is a five-day conference, hosted at the University of Pennsylvania and focusing on an annual theme.
 The conference will attract experts from the University of Pennsylvania and the Santander Group’s network of universities, as well as other institutions.
 A scholar-in-residence with expertise on the conference’s theme will be selected to spend up to two semesters at Wharton.

 The Lauder Institute, a joint venture between Wharton and the School of Arts and Sciences, will also design and implement a week-long workshop for teachers of foreign languages, drawn from the Santander network and universities in the U.S. The purpose of these seminars is to help language teachers acquire knowledge about basic business subjects, develop strategies to incorporate them into the language curriculum, and ensure that their students learn not only to communicate effectively in a foreign language, but also to develop culturally appropriate negotiation and management skills.